 Ten ideas a day will turn into 3,650 ideas a year.
 There’s a good chance that at least a few of these golden idea nuggets can transform your life.

 7. Goal Journaling

 Are you working on a big goal, or do you frequently have smaller goals that you’re pursuing?
 If so, you might want to create the habit of goal journaling.
-In fact, we believe goal journaling is valuable for everyone, because we all want to achieve something, and putting that something down on paper makes it more real and attainable.
+We believe goal journaling is valuable for everyone because we all want to achieve something, and putting that something down on paper makes it more real and attainable.

-Just listing out your goals is good, but journaling about them takes it a step further.
+Just listing your goals is good, but journaling about them takes it further.
 Goal journaling helps you delve deeper into yourself, your dreams, and your ambitions.
 The more you expound on your goals, the easier it is to brainstorm action steps and solutions to manifest them.

 Finally, we recommend checking out two journals that are specifically designed to help you achieve any important goal:

 Bullet journaling has taken the productivity and journaling world by storm, offering a quicker and more streamlined way of journaling and setting goals.
 There are hundreds of bullet-type journals on Amazon replicating a concept that was the brainchild of a young emigrant from Vienna, Austria, who moved to the US to attend college.

 The idea for the official Bullet Journal and the bullet journaling program was created by Ryder Carroll, a digital product designer, and author.
 As a child, his struggles with learning disabilities motivated and inspired him to develop his own strategies to be more focused and productive.